root-project/cling/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 1. Cling version
 2. Operating system
-3. How you obtained Cling, such as with cpt.py (also mention flags) / you built it yourself.
+3. How you obtained Cling or what flags you used to build it yourself.
 -->

 ### Additional context